packttest/LearningCurve/Linux/TheShell.md

  * `~` indicates the present working directory, `~` means home directory.
  * `$` indicates currently working as a non-root user.

- **NOTE:** Default shell prompt may defer from linux varients and it's version.
+ **NOTE:** Default shell prompt may defer from Linux varients and it's version.
 It can also be customized.

 Usually one command is provided on the shell prompt to execute. `&&` can be placed at the end of command to execute a consecutive command.
 Consequent command will only execute when previous command execution is success.
 Syntax is as follow: